reptileinx/backup_aws_resources/README.md

         }

     ```

-9. Failsafe account: Allow the Lambda function to accept invocations from Target <SNSSaveTopic>
+9. **Failsafe account:** Allow the Lambda function to accept invocations from Target `SNSSaveTopic`
-10. Failsafe account: subscribe the Lambda function to the topic in Target Account.
+10. **Failsafe account:** subscribe the Lambda function to the topic in Target Account.

+---
 #### Testing the stack created
 Log on to the Target account AWS console and run the test on the Lambda function.
 The default test payload will work just fine as the Lambda is not using any Event Object.